periph/devices/hd44780/README.md

 The driver package is designed to use the gpio.Group interface.
 This allows the LCD driver to be agnostic about the physical connection between the display and the host device.
-Any host/expander that supports the GPIO group can be used to easily drive the LCD display.
+Any host/expander that supports the periph.io/x/conn/v3/gpio.Group interface can be used to easily drive the LCD display.

 ## Hardware Notes